Salt Lake City, Utah - April 7, 2025

 Her background informs her approach: “You have to know your why,” she says.
 "Success for me would mean success for my entire family.
 That kept me going."

-When asked what advice she’d give students entering STEM fields, she doesn’t hesitate: “STEM is your platform.
-It’s a launch pad.
+When asked what advice she’d give students entering STEM fields, she doesn’t hesitate: “STEM is your foundation.
 You don’t have to follow someone else’s track—you can make your own.”

 Her talks at events like the Intermountain Biological Engineering Conference at Utah State University (November 2024) and Women4STEM at Weber State University (March 2025) don’t shy away from the challenges.
 “I’m a big proponent of being real.
 Students deserve the truth so they can make decisions they’ll thrive in."